Scarabaeus1031/NEXAH/APPLICATIONS/README.md

-# NEXAH Applications
+# NEXAH — Demonstrations of Structured Dynamics
 **Structural Analysis and Regime Navigation in Complex Systems**

 ---

 ## 🧭 Overview

-This directory contains **application modules built with the NEXAH framework**.
+This directory contains **validated demonstrations and early applications**
+of the NEXAH framework.

 NEXAH provides a unified approach to analyzing complex systems through: